 Other Information You Can Get

-With the technical equipment that you use for car coding, you can also read out data about your own driving behavior.
+Additionally, you can also read out data about your own driving behavior.
 With this data, you can draw conclusions about your driving style and improve it.
 One possible goal is to protect the vehicle and reduce fuel consumption.
 Moreover, by looking at data on how fast the vehicle is usually accelerated, you can see if you need to make any changes.

 This kind of data is often read out and evaluated after an accident.
 Insurance companies are also interested in this data.
 It can serve as a basis for deciding whether or not an insurance company has to pay after an accident.
 So it can’t hurt to use this data to get a picture of your own driving behavior.